 Elizabeth Aquino has logged a distinguished career as a surgical-trauma intensive care nurse and as an associate professor of nursing at DePaul University in Chicago.
 Driven by a commitment to helping others, she is currently the president of the American Nurses Association-Illinois, having served as treasurer at NAHN and president of NAHN-Illinois Chapter.

-As a strong advocate for more accessible healthcare within underserved groups, Aquina mentors Latinx nurses and works to increase health services in the Latinx community.
+As a strong advocate for more accessible healthcare within underserved groups, Aquina mentors Latino/a nurses and works to increase health services in the Latino/a community.